 - Any organization that does not show up for their event will also be subject to all staffing charges associated with the event.

 Organizations may be permitted to hang decorations in the room reserved for their function, provided that they obtain the approval of Space and Events and Platt Performing Arts Facilities event coordinator assigned to their event.
 Only wall putty or masking tape is to be used to hang decorations.
 Tacks, nails, or scotch tape may not be used on building surfaces.
 Helium balloons must be secured and weighted.
 Banners are to be hung by Space and Events staff only and prior arrangements must be made with an event coordinator.
 Decorations are not permitted in the public areas of the building.Any organization that hangs decorations without permission or fails to remove decorations at the conclusion of their event will receive a written warning and will be charged for the housekeeping time necessary to remove the decorations.
 Space and Events makes every effort to keep the buildings in good condition.
 Any organization that damages the facilities, its furnishings and/or equipment will be held financially responsible and may lose reservation privileges.

 Space and Events provides a minimum of 12 tables (which includes prep tables with no linen and serving tables with linen) for Space and Events approved events.
 Outside caterers are not permitted to provide rented furniture.
-There are no kitchen facilities for use by outside groups in the Perelman Quadrangle.
+There are no kitchen facilities for use by outside groups in spaces managed by Space and Events.

 Propane stoves and/or open flames–including candles and stovetop cooking flames–are not allowed in any university building.
 Using candles completely enclosed in holders must be approved in advance.
 Sternos are permitted.
 Any cooking equipment that might cause smoke will not be permitted.